 The new hair growth, when properly maintained, offers more of a variety of haircuts for when you’re ready to do the big chop.
 Some people have transitioned their hair for a year or longer.

-Others who don’t mind shorter hair cuts have transitioned their hair for only a few months while others choose not to transition at all.
+Others who don’t mind shorter hair cuts have transitioned for only a few months while others choose not to transition at all.
 The decision is up to you and your level of comfort.

 It also prepares you for any hair texture change that can occur.
-If you’ve had chemically treated hair for several years, you may not be familiar with your natural hair texture.
+If you’ve had chemically treated hair for several years, you may not be familiar with your natural texture.
 Caring for new hair growth while transitioning familiarizes you with your natural hair.

 If you’ve been transitioning for a long time, you may be able to rock a TWA or even small twist outs.
 Perhaps you’d like to sponge curl or even finger wave your natural hair.